 Although it doesn’t seem as if we will have a white Christmas, we know that the snow is inevitable!
 So remember, drive cautiously!
 We remind drivers to be alert when driving during the holiday rush.
 Even in ideal weather conditions, there is always more traffic on both the roads and sidewalks.
 Operators should yield for pedestrians utilizing crosswalks at all times.
 Lower levels of speed on roads with high foot traffic such as Centre Street in West Roxbury and Washington Street in Roslindale is recommended.
 Operators who fail to abide by the traffic laws could receive fines up to $200.

 Lastly, we recommend that during decorating residents make sure that their homes are protected from fire hazards.
 Check fire and carbon monoxide detectors and be sure the batteries are working.
 Don’t use old or worn out lights or extension cords and never run any cords underneath rugs.
 If you get a real tree, make sure to water it daily, and never leave lights on when you are not home.
 Be sure that any secondary heaters are approved means of heating.
 If you’re using a space heater, be sure to follow the directions.
 Avoid placing them near curtains and always turn them off when leaving your home or going to bed.
-This area of safety is beyond our expertise we recommend that residents contact the local fire department and /or call the Community Service Office so we may help facilitate contact with the department.
+This area of safety is beyond our expertise we recommend that residents contact the and /or call the Community Service Office so we may help facilitate contact with the department.

 Please enjoy this special time with your families.
 Use and share these safety tips with your loved ones to ensure their safety during this holiday season.
 District 5 wishes you and your families a very happy holiday season and a happy new year.